EastCoastProduct/homepage/src/services.md

 ---
 url: /services/index.html
-pageHeading: Services we offer
+pageHeading: About staff augmentation
-pageDescription: We use continuous short bursts of execution to bring you quickly from a new idea to a great experience.
+pageDescription: We join your team and ramp up fast, helping you hit your milestones quickly and consistently.
 pageHeadingImage:
 pageHeadingImageAlt:
 layout: services.ejs